rolandholik/Quixote/Documentation/tsem.rst

 	the ABI documentation for how the argument to this verb is generated.

-The 'id' file is used to determine the modeling namespace that the process is running in.
-The namespace id value of 0 is reserved for the root modeling namespace, a non-zero value indicates that the process is running in a subordinate modeling namespace.

-The 'aggregate' file is used by trust orchestrators for internally modeled namespaces to obtain the hardware measurement value.
-A trust orchestrator for an internally modeled namespace needs this value in order to generate a platform specific security model for subsequent enforcement.
-A trust orchestrator for an externally modeled namespace can capture this value since it is exported, through the trust orchestrator, to the TMA.
+The 'aggregate' file is used by trust orchestrators for internally modeled namespaces to obtain the hardware measurement value for inclusion in a security model.
+A trust orchestrator for an externally modeled namespace can capture this value, since it is exported as the first event that occurs in a security modeling namespace.

-The remaining five files: measurement, state, points, trajectory and forensics, are used to export the security model characteristics of internally modeled namespaces.
+The following two directories are implemented in the top level TSEM control directory in order to support interfaces to internally and externally modeled namespaces:

+	ExternalTMA
+	InternalTMA

+The ExternalTMA directory holds a file that is created when the request to create an externally model security namespace is made and are named for the id number of the security modeling namespace.
+The descriptions for security events that occur in the context of the namespace are exported in JSON format to the external trust orchestrator that is managing the namespace.

+The InternalTMA directory is a container directory that holds directories for the control of each internal TMA that is implemented in the kernel.

+There is currently only a single kernel based TMA that is managed through the following directory:

+model0

+The following files are implemented for this model:

+	measurement
+	state

+	trajectory
+	trajectory_coefficients
+	trajectory_counts

+	forensics
+	forensics_coefficient
+	forensics_counts

+The following directory:

-The 'measurement' file outputs the classic measurement value of the modeling namespace that the calling process is running in.
-This value is the linear extension sum of the security state coefficients in the model.
+The 'measurement' file outputs the classic linear extension value of the security state coefficients that are generated in the context of the security modeling namespace.
+This value is time dependent and can be used to verify the order of the security events that occurred in the model

-The 'state' file outputs the security state measurement value as described in the 'Security model functional definitions' section of this document.
+The 'state' file outputs a time independent functional value of security state of the modeling namespace.
+This value and its generation and motivation are discussed in the 'Security model functional definitions' section of this document.

-The 'points' file outputs the set of security state coefficients in the model.
-These points represent both valid and invalid coefficients generated by the security model implemented for the namespace.

 The 'trajectory' file outputs the description of each security event recorded by the model in time dependent form.
+The ABI documentation file contains a complete description of the output that is generated by this file and the 'forensics' file described below.

+The 'trajectory_coefficients' file outputs the set of security state coefficients in the model.
+These coefficients are the values of the event descriptions that were output in the 'trajectory' file.

+The 'trajectory_counts" file outputs the number of times that each security state coefficient output by the 'trajectory_coefficients' file has been experienced in the security namespace.
+This value can be used to verify that a security sensitive event has occurred or for statistical inference as to the anomaly status of the namespace.

 The 'forensics' file outputs the description of security events that have occurred when the namespace security model is running in a sealed state.

-The ABI documentation file contains a complete description of the output that is generated by each of these files.

-A security model for an internally modeled namespace is loaded by writing the valid security coefficients to the 'state' file in the control plane.
-This will result in the 'trajectory' file having no event descriptions for a sealed model, since the event description vector is only populated when a new state point is added to the model.

-Since the state state coefficients are generated with a cryptographic hash function, the first pre-image resistance characteristics of the function prevents a security model description from disclosing information about the characteristics of the workload.
+These events are useful for characterizing a security intrusion that has occurred or for refinement of a security model.

+The 'forensics_coefficients' file outputs the security state coefficients that are generated by the forensics events that have been captured by the model and available through the 'forensics' file.

+The 'forensics_counts" file outputs the number of times that each security state coefficient output by the 'forensics_coefficients' file has been experienced in the security namespace.
+This value can can be used for statistical inference as to the anomaly status of the namespace.

 Trust orchestrators
 ===================

-In security modeling, the need for a trust orchestrator system is embodied in Heisenberg's reflections on quantum mechanical modeling.
+In security modeling, the need for a trust orchestrator is embodied in Heisenberg's reflections on quantum mechanical modeling.
 A modeled system cannot model itself without affecting the functional value of the security model being implemented.
 An external entity is needed to setup, configure and monitor the state of a modeled system, in a manner that does affect the state of the modeled system itself.

-After creating and configuring a modeling namespace, the orchestrator is responsible for executing and monitoring a process that is run in the context of the namespace.
-The trust orchestrator is also responsible for providing access to the security model implemented by the TMA.
+After creating and configuring a security modeling namespace, the orchestrator is responsible for executing and monitoring a process that is run in the context of the namespace.
+The trust orchestrator is also responsible for providing access to the status of the security model being implemented by the TMA.

-Trust orchestrators for externally modeled namespaces, have an associated TMA that is responsible for implementing the security model for a namepsace.
-The TMA represents the the root of trust for the modeled namesapce.
-The TMA advises the trust orchestrator as to what the new trust status for a process should be set to, based on the modeling of the security event that is presented to it by the trust orchestrator.
+Trust orchestrators for externally modeled namespaces, have an associated TMA that is responsible for implementing the security model for a namespace.
+The TMA represents the the root of trust for the modeled namespace.
+The TMA advises the trust orchestrator as to what the trust status for a process should be set to, based on the modeling of the security event that is presented to it by the trust orchestrator.

 In a trust orchestration architecture, secondary to their integral role in maintaining the trust state of the system, the trust orchestrators are the highest value security asset running on the system.
-In order to support this the Linux TSEM implementation implements a new security capability, CAP_TRUST, that only the trust orchestrators are designed to run with.
+In order to support this the Linux TSEM implementation implements a new security capability, CAP_ML, only trust orchestrators are designed to run with this capability.

-The CAP_TRUST capability is defined as a capability that allows the ability of it's holder to modify the trust state of the system.
-The ability to create the proposed IMA namespaces would also be a candidate for this capability.
+The CAP_ML capability is defined as a capability that allows the ability of it's holder to use namespace creation and security modeling to define the trust status of a system.

-Trust orchestrators are designed to drop the CAP_TRUST capability before forking the process that will be responsible for launching a modeled workload.
-This provides an architecture where the root of trust for the system can be predicated on a small body of well audited orchestration utilities, that can be linked to a hardware root of trust implemented by a TPM or hardware based TMA.
+Trust orchestrators are designed to drop the CAP_ML capability before forking the process that will be responsible for launching a modeled workload.
+This provides an architecture where the root of trust for the system can be predicated on a small body of well audited orchestration utilities, that can be linked to a hardware root of trust implemented by a TPM or a hardware based TMA.

 Quixote
 =======